f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/vk8s_create.png

 Now let's fill in the form.
 First, give the vK8s a name.

 .. figure:: assets/vk8s_cluster_name.png

 And then click the **Select Vsite Ref** button to assign Virtual Sites.
 Vsite Ref is the virtual-site reference of locations on the F5 Global Network where vK8s will be instantiated.

 .. figure:: assets/vk8s_cluster_vsite_ref.png

 Check the default virtual site for our vK8s - **ves-io-all-res**.
-It covers all regional edge sites across F5 ADN.
+It covers all regional edge sites across F5 Application Delivery Network (ADN).

 .. figure:: assets/vk8s_cluster_vsite_selected.png